Websites! You have to have one in 2020 otherwise, you can kiss those customers goodbye.

 I’m not saying that you should close down your physical storefront if you have one.
 What I am saying is that it’s cheap to purchase and maintain a website and you might find higher conversions on your website nowadays.
 The ROI that you can get from it is delightful.

-When I say that everyone needs a website, I’m literally saying that a website could be for a business owner, a real estate agent, a doctor, dentist, local newspaper, a columnist, plumber, locksmith, etc.
+When I say that everyone needs a website, I’m literally saying that a website could be for a business owner, a real estate agent, a doctor, a dentist, a local newspaper, a columnist, a plumber, a locksmith, etc.

 A website doesn’t always need to be for businesses.
 Many websites are publications for learning new information.
 Other websites are created just for entertainment reasons like YouTube or some social media outlets.